 What is Benefit-Cost Ratio?

 It is essential to keep in mind that sometimes, it can be challenging to determine a project’s benefits.
 A good example is projects meant to impact communities, whose benefits are more of a qualitative nature.
+Even so, employee cost per hour should be factored into the equation.
+Knowing this can help organizations determine how much they will need to invest in a project and how long it will take for that investment to pay off.
 However, if the project was for a business and the expected benefits are in monetary value (in revenue form), having a strategic plan that discusses the BCR is paramount.

 A benefit-cost ratio allows you to know whether your strategic plan towards the project is viable or not.
 A BCR can either be positive or negative.
 A positive ratio is where you get a value of more than one, while a negative gives you a value of less than one.
 A positive ratio means that the project is worth the money plowed into it.
 On the other hand, a negative benefit-cost ratio implies that the project is losing money and is, therefore, a bad investment.
 If you get a BCR of 1, then it is even, meaning that the project will give back the same value of benefits as the amount spent on it.